National Memorial (Thailand): Ceremonial Ground

 The Ceremonial Ground is a space for the Honor Guard or national and international visitors.
-It is also used to place wreaths in various ceremonies on the ground decorated with the flags of the Royal Thai Armed Forces, the flag of the Royal Thai Police and flag of the Volunteer Guard.
+It is also used to place wreaths in various ceremonies on the ground decorated with the flags of the Royal Thai Armed Forces, the flag of the Royal Thai Police and flag of the Volunteer Defense Corps.
 The side is adorned with the Thai flag and with the national flag of a visitor.

 Ceremonial building

 The building was completed in November 1990 and separated into 4 floors.